keu/docs/astro/airflow-alerts.md

     - **Password**: `<your-sendgrid-api-key>`
     - **Port**: `587`

-8. Click **Save** to finalize your configuration.
+9. Click **Save** to finalize your configuration.

-9. To begin receiving Airflow alerts via email for task failures within a given DAG, configure the following values in the DAG's `default_args`:
+10. To receive email alerts for task failures within a given DAG, configure the following values in the DAG's `default_args`:

     ```python
     'email_on_failure': True,